14 Top-Rated Tourist Attractions in Chester

 13. Cheshire Workshops

 Craftsmen at the Cheshire Workshop not only demonstrate their hand-carved candle-making skills, they encourage visitors to participate in the art, too.
-The facility also offers glass, pottery and jewelry displays, as well as a café.
+The facility also offers glass, pottery, and jewelry displays, as well as a café.
 The attraction is particularly popular for parents as the site includes a playground and numerous fun activities for kids.

 14. Beeston and Peckforton Castles